minibolt-guide/minibolt/guide/system/privacy.md

 ## Installation

-Log in to your RaspiBolt via SSH as user "admin" and install Tor.
+Log in to your MiniBolt via SSH as user "admin" and install Tor.

 * Install apt-transport-https